 • Stay Hydrated: Drink plenty of fluids, preferably from a filter water bottle for travel, to stay hydrated and prevent dehydration while exploring Peru's diverse landscapes.

-Conclusion.
 While the tap water in Peru may not be safe for drinking in many areas, with some simple precautions you can ensure hydration and minimize the risk of waterborne illnesses.
 By following these tips and investing in filter water bottles for travel, you can stay healthy and enjoy all that Peru has to offer without worrying about the water.
 Safe travels!

 Sources: